 See full summary »

-At the beginning of the 20th century there was a genocide where about 1.5 million Armenians were killed by the Turkish.
+In 1915 a genocide happened in the Ottoman Empire and about 1.5 million Armenians were systematically murdered by the government of the Young Turks.
 This is a movie about the life of a ...
 See full summary »

 A US Senator's son (Jaime Kennedy) who attempts to forget the break up of his fiancée, is forced to vacation in Turkey by his best friends.
 A para-sailing trip mishap lands him in a small village in Armenia, where he is accused of being a spy.
 It is there he meets a young woman (Angela Sarafyan) who helps him to escape from misfortune.Written by

 12 of 14 people found this review helpful.

 Was this review helpful to you?

 | Report this